USCGC Sassafras: History

-1999 - Moved homeport to Apra Harbor, Guam to replace the USCGC Basswood (WLB-388).
+1999 - Moved homeport to Apra Harbor, Guam, to replace the USCGC Basswood (WLB-388).

 2003 - Decommissioned after 59 years of service.
-Transferred to the Federal Republic of Nigeria, to continue her proud naval history as the Nigerian Naval Ship Obula.
+Transferred to the Federal Republic of Nigeria, to continue service as the Nigerian Naval Ship Obula.

 The Sassafras was named after a type of tree, most famous for flavoring root beer.
 All of the 180s were named after trees, shrubs, or flowers.
 This was a continuation of the longstanding Lighthouse Service practice of naming tenders after foliage found in the tender’s intended area of operations.
 For the 180s, however, there was no particular area of operations envisioned for individual vessels.